urfdvw/notes/projects/20230725CircuitPythonOnlineIDE2.0/features.md

         - have more tabs visible, not only 3
         - mostly to be used across multiple screens
         - or if user have special preference of panel relative locations
+- default opening behaviour
+    - all new tabs open to A
+    - once a window is opened, remember its panel/windowed state in the settings
+        - this setting is not exposed to setting tab

 ## editor settings
 - editor setting are saved to browser local storage by default
 - can backup to or restore from CircuitPy
+- 1-class settings are in the settings tab
+- can open setting json in browser local storage in editor pannel

 ## install as pwa
-- has am option to install to chrome as PWA to be used without network
+- has an option to install to chrome as PWA to be used without network

 ## Report (not sure how but very possible)
 - crash reports